hr-ishikawa/coursera/DataScienceSpecialization/10_Data_Science_Capstone/Week2.md

 1. Consider the size of the predictive model you have developed.
 You may have to sacrifice some accuracy to have a fast enough/small enough model to load into Shiny.

+## Week 6

+## Task 7 - Slide Deck

+The goal of this exercise is to "pitch" your data product to your boss or an investor.
+The slide deck is constrained to be 5 slides or less and should: (1) explain how your model works, (2) describe its predictive performance quantitatively and (3) show off the app and how it works.

+#### Tasks to accomplish

+Create a slide deck promoting your product.
+Write 5 slides using RStudio Presenter explaining your product and why it is awesome!

+#### Questions to consider

+How can you briefly explain how your predictive model works?
+How can you succinctly quantitatively summarize the performance of your prediction algorithm?
+How can you show the user how the product works?
+Tips, tricks, and hints

+The Rstudio presentation information is available here (https://support.rstudio.com/hc/en-us/articles/200486468-Authoring-R-Presentations).